Johnson County War: Final killings

-In the fall of 1892, as the aftershocks of the stand-off were still being felt throughout the county, two alleged horse rustlers were gunned down by range detectives east of the Big Horn River.
-The killers escaped the law with assistance from Otto Franc, a rancher who had sided with the large cattle company faction.
+On October 1, 1892, two alleged horse rustlers named Jack Bedford and Dab Burch were gunned down while in custody of range detectives east of the Big Horn River.
+The suspects escaped to Montana with assistance from Otto Franc, a rancher who had sided with the large cattle company faction.
 On May 24, 1893, Champion's brother, Dudley, came to Wyoming looking for work and was shot and killed in cold blood.
-15 mi from town, Dudley had come across the ranch of Mike Shonsey, who, after seeing him, immediately grabbed a gun and fired at him.
+15 mi from Buffalo, Dudley had come across the ranch of Mike Shonsey, who, after seeing him, immediately grabbed a gun and fired at him.
 A coroner's inquiry ruled Shonsey's actions were self-defense and he was acquitted of murder.
-Afterwards, Shonsey left the country before the officials could continue with the investigation.
+Afterwards, Shonsey left the state before the officials could continue with the investigation.
 A year before Nate Champion's death, Shonsey actually met him near the Beaver Creek Canyon, where a fight almost commenced between the two as Champion suspected that Shonsey was one of the five men who had attacked him in his cabin.
 He further threatened Shonsey and demanded he give up the names of the rest of the assassins.
 This event made Shonsey harbor hatred toward Champion and probably toward his brother Dudley as well.
 Dudley Champion was the last person killed in association with the Johnson County War.